Fatty Liver: Foods to Avoid or Stop Eating

 Don’t add sugar in your coffee, don’t use sugars that you think are healthier (like brown sugar) because they are generally not.

 If you really, really can’t stop adding it to some foods (or coffee), try to go for a sugar alternative that’s better for fatty liver but use at most half of the amount you normally would.
-Unfortunately, sugars are extremely bad for you and your liver: they turn into carbs, which turn into fat among other things.

 But again – speaking from my own experience – it is doable.
 Probably cutting off sugars will be the most difficult thing you will have to do and you will have incredible cravings, but it is doable.

-Eat fruits and if you really, really can’t these out completely, use only a fraction of what you normally would (so turn a teaspoon into a 1/4 of a teaspoon).
+Eat fruits and if you really, really can’t cut these out completely, use only a fraction of what you normally would (so turn a teaspoon into a 1/4 of a teaspoon).
 You HAVE to do it!

 Conclusion